paolov1928/coverLetterGenerator/README.md

 These files are included in the gitignore so as not to leak these to the repo.

+## Index

+Run:
+$ node index.js $

+This will generate a new cover letter based on the three files above.
+Both a txt and a pdf file are generated.

+## RegenPDF

+Used if manually tweaking the output from openAI.
+I.e. after a manual change to newCoverLetter.txt

+Run:
+$ node regenPDF.js $

+This will regenerate the pdf file based on the ./localFiles/newCoverLetter.txt file.

 ## FrontEnd Masters

 This project was inspired by the openAI course on Front End Masters.
 Great course would recommend!